IbrahimDuale/ChatRoomApp/README.md

 messages : List of objects
 - Array of messages in the room, kept up to date with the listener that listens for NEW_MESSAGE events.

-send_message(roomName, username, message)
+send_message(roomName, message, auth)
-- Requires the user to be a member in the room with their chosen room name equal to the username.
+- Requires the user to be a member in the room.
 - Send a new message to a room.

-leave_room()
+leave_room(roomName, auth)
+- Requires the user to be a member in the room.
-- Returns user to home page.
+- Removes user from the room and redirects them to the home page.